Holusion/holusion.com/_content_dev/en/platform/webkit/index.md

-Transférez le fichier ```hello.html``` sur un produit holusion.
-Vous devriez voir un texte statique "hello world" s'afficher sur chaque face.
+Transfere the ```hello.html``` file on the Holusion product.
+You should see a static text "hello world" being displayed on each face of your product.

 # live Tweet

-En utilisant l'API twitter, on peut par exemple créer un live-tweet :
+By using the twitter API, we can for example create a tweet-live :

-Créer un fichier ```twitter.html``` :
+Create a file named ```twitter.html``` :

     <html>
     <head>